j-b-ferguson/relational-database-design-and-test/README.md

 supplier name, product code &#8594; supply price, supply quantity, supply date

 purchase number &#8594; customer ID, product code, employee ID, purchase date

+<h2><p align="center">Normalisation</p></h2>

+The process of normalisation in database design removes data redundancy by measuring the goodness of a relational schema with respect to the <i>normal forms</i>.
+An important concept in normalisation is the <i>key</i> of a relation.
+As a functional dependency X &#8594; Y, a key is the set of attributes in X that completely determine the remaining attributes in Y of a relation.

+The following points describe the levels of normal forms, where higher normal forms remove data redundancy more deeply.

+First Normal Form (1NF): Attributes of a relation are atomic values and do not contain sets of values.

+Second Normal Form (2NF): Non-key attributes of a relation must be fully functionally dependent on a key.

+Third Normal Form (3NF): A functional dependency FD X &#8594; Y of a relation must have X as a candidate key or Y as part of a (possibly different) candidate key

+Boyce-Codd Normal Form (BCNF): A functional dependency FD X &#8594; Y where X is a key of the relation.

+The standard for this database is either 3NF or BCNF.
+The keys of the relations inferred from the minimal set of functional dependencies are {employee ID}, {customer ID}, {supplier name}, {product code}, {purchase number, contract number}, {supplier name, product code}, {purchase number}.
+With respect to the definitions above, the relations are all in BCNF.

 <h2><p align="center">Modelling the Business Rules</p></h2>